rekahalmai/BertXlnetRoberta/README.md

 Next, install packages:

 ```
-conda install -c anaconda scipy
-conda install -c anaconda scikit-learn
-pip install pytorch-transformers
-pip install tensorboardX
-pip install wget
+pip install -r requirements.txt
 ```

-Run the ``setup.py` in the main directory.
+Run the ``setup.py`` in the main directory.
 This will ensure that the ``modules`` scripts can be importer from everywhere in the project.

 ```
 python3 setup.py
 ```
 ## Define a dictionary containing all model and environmental parameters
 Example of creating a parameter dictionary for bert classification:

 ```
 python3 modules/create_params_example.py
 ```
 See the ```create_params_example.py``` for the description of each key.
 The final dictionary has to be something like:
 ```
 params = {
         'data_dir': 'data/',                              # Directory of train.tsv, evaluation.tsv and test.tsv (optional)
         'params_dict_dir' : 'bert_128_params.json',       # We save the dict here.
 It will be overwritten with more info.
         'model_type':  'bert',                            # Defines the model type
         'model': 'bert-base-cased',                       # Defines the exact model
         'task_name': 'binary',
         'output_dir': 'outputs/bert_128/',                # The output will be saved in the output/bert_128 directory
         'cache_dir': 'cache/',
         'do_train': True,                                 # Need to specify True for training
         'do_eval': False,                                 # Need to specify True for evaluation
         'evaluate_during_training': False,                # If True, evaluation during training -> necessite val.tsv in data/
                                                           # Note: the training will be very long if it is chosen True
         'fp16': False,                                    # If True, decrease precision of all calculation (needs apex package)
         'fp16_opt_level': 'O1',                           # Precision level (only relevant if fp16 is defined True)
         'max_seq_len': 128,                               # Max text taken for one sentence